m4ttsch/omscs-notes-notes/operating-systems/inter-process-communication.md

 We can rely on other means of synchronization in those cases, such as message queues and semaphores.

 With message queues, we can implement mutual exclusion via send/recv operations.
-For example, process A can write to the data in shared memory and then send a “ready” message into the queue.
-Process B can receive the msg, read the data, and send an “ok” message back.
+For example, process A can write to the data in shared memory and then send a "ready" message into the queue.
+Process B can receive the msg, read the data, and send an "ok" message back.

 Semaphores are an OS support synchronization construct and a binary semaphore can have two states, 0 or 1.
 When a semaphore has a value of 0, the process will be blocked.
 If the semaphore has a value of 1, the process will decrement the value (to 0) and will proceed.